-Once you get your ingredients, it’s just five minutes in a blender.
-Add most of the ingredients, blend, and then add the oil as it blends.
+Once you get your ingredients, it’s just a few minutes to make.
+Add most of the ingredients, blend, and then add the oil as the motor runs.
 Pouring the oil in while the machine is running emulsifies all the ingredients together and thickens the dressing.
-All in less than a minute!

 - 1 clove garlic, minced

 - 2 Tb. lemon juice